Topór coat of arms

 Topór (Polish for "axe") is a Polish coat of arms.
 It was used by several szlachta (noble) families in medieval Poland and under the Polish–Lithuanian Commonwealth.

 History

-The topór coat of arms is said to be one of the oldest Polish szlachta emblems, if not the oldest.
-Its use dates back to at least as far as a seal of the late 13th century.
-Before the Union of Horodło (1413) approximately 220 Polish szlachta families - mostly in and around Kraków, Lublin and Sandomierz - used this symbol.
+The topór coat of arms is one of the oldest szlachta armorial bearings, found on a wax seal dated to 1282.
+Before the Union of Horodło in 1413, it's believed approximately 220 Polish szlachta families in and around Kraków, Lublin and Sandomierz used these arms.